rishabkumar7/the-devops-guide/README.md

 ## How this Guide works

-We have sections/phases which covers fundamentals of DevOps:
+We have following chapters which covers fundamentals of DevOps:

 - Version Control System (VCS)
 - Continuous integration and continuous deployment (CI/CD)